SD Nest Predator Bounty Program

 – Much of SDGFP budget derives from sale of licenses and most hunters do not want GFP’s limited budget spent on this program.

-– Pheasants are an exotic species that competes with a native species – the greater prairie chicken, whose range and population are declining — losing half its’ population every decade.
+– Pheasants are an exotic species that competes with a native species – the greater prairie chicken, whose range and population were declining — it was losing half its’ population every decade as per IUNC 2016 report.
+More recent 2020 IUNC report shows recent increasing trend of the greater prairie chicken population. https://www.iucnredlist.org/

 – Accidental take of threatened and endangered species may occur.
 The swift fox is state listed.
 The black-footed ferret is listed federally.
 There is a petition before the USFWS to list the plains spotted skunk and the prairie grey fox under the Endangered Species Act.